s-earnest/resume/index.md

 ### [ Aviso Wealth ]( https://www.aviso.ca/en/ ){:target="_blank"}
 **Bilingual Client Officer**

-<br>—Provided assistance for product and administrative information to Credit Union advisors
+<br>— Provided assistance for product and administrative information to Credit Union advisors
-<br>—Investigate account-related problems using a variety of systems and take the appropriate action to correct such issues
+<br>— Investigate account-related problems using a variety of systems and take the appropriate action to correct such issues
-<br>—Communicate and coordinate with internal departments to ensure accurate information
+<br>— Communicate and coordinate with internal departments to ensure accurate information
-<br>—Good knowledge in the financial services industry
+<br>— Good knowledge in the financial services industry